<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1966453256977332&amp;ev=PageView&amp;noscript=1">

 We encourage staff to get lifeguard trained prior to arriving to camp.
 This allows you to gain skills in other areas when you arrive rather than in the lifeguard class.

-Must be a red cross class.
-You can search here.
+With your director's approval, you can sign up for a Red Cross lifeguard class.
 Upon successful completion of the class submit a receipt to be reimbursed.
-You’ll also increase your pay by $150 if you arrive with the certification.
-If you get certified by us, you won’t see the lifeguard bonus until year 2.
+You’ll also increase your pay by $100 if you arrive with the certification.

 10.)
 Do I need a car?